iOS Simulator MCP server

 Session-Based Management (Advanced)

-These tools use a session layer that tracks simulators with custom session IDs:
+These tools use a session layer to track simulators:

 • list-simulator-sessions - List all active simulator sessions